Magora-IOS/MAGTablesCollections/README.md

 With this class you mustn't interact with tableView directly but should to do it via tableManager.

-Take in attention that MAGTableManager prefer works with MAGBaseCell-like cells (but it is not required.
-It required for special abilities of MAGTableManager and its cells)
+Take in attention that MAGTableManager prefer works with MAGBaseCell-like cells (but it is not requirement.
+It requirement just to get special abilities of MAGTableManager and its cells)

 ## I MAGTableManager FEATURES: